Loading...

 Choose Low-Fat Milk Alternatives

-Pair your coffee with a fiber-rich snack such as a small apple or a few berries to slow the absorption of sugar.
+Include a fiber-rich snack, such as a small apple or a handful of berries, when having your coffee.
+Fiber can help slow down the absorption of sugars.

 healthspan-mbl